-It is difficult to give an exact number of revisits but historical data allows us to predict that approximately 70 - 80 food hygiene revisits will be required.
-72 revisits were recorded on Tascomi as having been undertaken in 2023/24.
+It is difficult to give an exact number of revisits but historical data allows us to predict that approximately 70 food hygiene revisits will be required.
+59 revisits were recorded on Tascomi as having been undertaken in 2024/25.

-Food Standards- As for food hygiene where significant breaches of food standards legislation are identified revisits and follow up enforcement action will be taken in accordance with the revisit policy.
-6 Food standards re-visits were recorded as being undertaken in 2023-24 but it is believed that these figures are being under reported on the Tascomi system as numbers of revisits are likely to be much higher.
+• Food Standards- As for food hygiene where significant breaches of food standards legislation are identified revisits and follow up enforcement action will be taken in accordance with the revisit policy.
+7 Food standards re-visits were recorded as being undertaken in 2024-25.